top of page

 There are helpful resources, including the official BioTrack training videos released by RLD, available on our Resources page.
 The BioTrackTHC Systems Training Manual can be downloaded as a PDF file here.
 BioTrack's help page can be found here.
 And here is the NMCCD BioTrack Resource page.

-We require that you use our up to date Cannabis Analysis Submission Form, which will always be available here and our Services page.
-This form includes all necessary information for submission, allows you to attach a name to the samples you submit, and is where you indicate which analyses you would like us to perform.
-It is important that you select all analyses that will be required for the products you submit.
-We also require any samples submitted for State compliance testing be manifested to us for QA through the BioTrackTHC portal before analysis begins.
+We require that you use our up to date Cannabis Chain of Custody Submission Form, which will always be available here and our Services page.
+This form includes all necessary information for submission, allows you to provide a name, BioTrack QA Sample ID, and notes for each sample, and for each testing option, the amount of material required and pricing is given.
+For State compliance testing, indicate which product type is being submitted and we will perform all necessary testing according to Table 1 in NMAC 16.8.7.15 (embedded below).
+It is important that you select the correct material type for the samples you submit.
+We also require any samples submitted for compliance testing be manifested to us for QA through the BioTrackTHC portal before analysis begins.
+(This excludes finished product testing, such as edibles or other inhalables, as these types of lots currently cannot be manifested to us via BioTrackTHC).
 A copy of the New Mexico Marijuana Transport Manifest generated is also required to be submitted along with the samples.
+For R&D testing, it is as simple as selecting the individual analyses you would like us to perform and providing a name for each sample!

 How should samples be collected?
 Does a laboratory agent need to collect them?

 On March 9th, 2022, the Cannabis Control Division issued emergency rule amendments that staggered the implementation of laboratory staff sample collections until no earlier that March 1st, 2023.
 As of March 15th, 2023, this requirement has been tabled by CCD (via email to licensees) until further notice, and self-sampling by the licensees is still in effect.
 There is this Cannabis Testing Self-Sampling Guidance that the CCD has released.
-Feel free to contact us with any further questions.
+According to

 What pesticides (insecticides, herbicides, and fungicides) and plant growth regulators are registered with the New Mexico Department of Agriculture for use on Cannabis sp. and where can I find the list?

-There are 111 pesticides and seven growth regulators registered for use in New Mexico on Cannabis and hemp (as of the last update on 2/21/24).
-The lists of these compounds can be found at the New Mexico Department of Agriculture website, https://nmdeptag.nmsu.edu/aes/hemp/cannabis-registered-pesticides-and-growth-regulators.html.
+There are 136 pesticides, herbicides, fungicides, and growth regulators registered for use in New Mexico on Cannabis and hemp (as of the last update in April 2025).
+The list of these compounds can be found at the New Mexico Department of Agriculture website, https://nmdeptag.nmsu.edu/aes/hemp/cannabis-registered-pesticides-and-growth-regulators.html.
 According to Table 5, found in Subsection J of 16.8.7.8 NMAC, any pesticide not registered for use has an action level of 0.02 μg/gThe NMDA suggests these three things be known before using an approved pesticide or growth regulator on Cannabis or hemp:

 1. Always read and follow the pesticide label.
 Refer to the label for the most up to date information such as: re-entry intervals, pre-harvest intervals and all other use direction and safety precautions.